- We advise you to exercise a high degree of caution in Sierra Leone because of the risk of criminal activity and civil unrest.

 Malaria and other tropical diseases are common in West African countries, including Sierra Leone.
 We encourage you to taking prophylaxis against malaria, and to take precautions again insect bites including using an insect repellent at all times, wearing long, loose-fitting, light coloured clothing and ensuring your accommodation is mosquito proof.

 Water-borne, food-borne, parasitic and other infectious diseases (including HIV/AIDS, cholera, lassa fever, hepatitis, bilharzia, and tuberculosis) are prevalent with more serious outbreaks occurring from time to time.
 The World Health Organisation reported thousands of cases of cholera in Sierra Leone in 2012.
 The affected region included the area around the capital, Freetown.

 Sierra Leone is listed by the World Health Organization (WHO) as endemic for yellow fever.
 Yellow fever is a potentially fatal viral disease transmitted by mosquitoes, which is preventable by vaccination.
 We strongly recommend that you are vaccinated against yellow fever before travelling to Sierra Leone.
 See the Entry and Exit section for important information about vaccination certificate requirements.
 For more information about yellow fever, see the Department of Health website.

-We advise you to boil all drinking water or drink bottled water, avoid ice cubes and raw and undercooked food.
+We advise you to boil all drinking water or drink bottled water with intact seals, avoid ice cubes and raw and undercooked food.
 Seek medical advice if you have a fever or are suffering from diarrhoea.